 Just plug in a few phrases or words related to your topic, focus in on your audience and the tool tells you what keywords to consider.

-Google Keyword Planner also integrates directly with Adwords, so you can build campaigns directly from within the tool, too.
+Google Keyword Planner also integrates directly with Google Ads, so you can build campaigns directly from within the tool, too.

 Another great keyword finder that offers 750+ keywords for free.

 Keywordtool.io prides itself on using Google’s autocomplete feature to generate the best long-tail phrases for SEO optimization.

 And you don’t even need to create an account to use it: